Debian Mirrors Hierarchy

 After finding AlmaLinux mirror sync capacity at Tier 0 (or Tier 1, however you look at it) is around 140 Gbps, I wanted to find source and hierarchy in Debian mirroring systems.

-There are two main types of mirrors in Debian - Debian package mirrors (for package installs and updates) and Debian CD mirrors (for ISO and others medias).
-Let’s talk about package mirrors (and it’s hierarchy) first.
+There are two main types of mirrors in Debian - Debian package mirrors (for package installs and updates) also known as package archive and Debian CD mirrors (for ISO and other media).
+Let’s talk about package mirrors and their hierarchy first.

 Side note - .d.o is .debian.org